-In deciding on a Bible, there are three Bible Translations types that you will comes across, these include: word for word Bible translations, thought for thought Bible translations and paraphrase Bible translations.
+In deciding on a Bible, there are three Bible Translations types that you will come across, these include: word for word Bible translations, thought for thought Bible translations and paraphrase Bible translations.

 If you find that you are struggling to understand what you are reading when studying the Bible, I would encourage you to explore different Bible Translations.
 You can get a feel for different versions by simply navigating to different Bible translations available in the YouVersion Bible app.
 Try different versions until you find a version that you are comfortable with.